United Methodist Committee on Relief

 The United Methodist Committee on Relief (UMCOR) is the global humanitarian aid and development organization of the United Methodist Church (UMC).
 UMCOR is a nonprofit 501(c)3 organization operated under the auspices of the General Board of Global Ministries.
-One hundred percent of donations are directed to an earmarked project or relief effort.
 Administrative expenses are funded by an annual offering collected by United Methodist churches on UMCOR Sunday.

 UMCOR works through programs that address hunger, poverty, sustainable agriculture, international and domestic emergencies, refugee and immigrant concerns, global health issues, and transitional development.
 These programs are categorized into three major areas: Humanitarian Relief / Disaster Response, Sustainable Development and Global Health (in collaboration with UM Global Ministries).

 History

 In response to World War II's devastating effects around the world, the 1940 General Conference of the Methodist Church (USA) passed a resolution to form a relief agency.
 Originally named the Methodist Committee for Overseas Relief (MCOR), it began as a temporary organization.
 MCOR was to "respond to the vast needs of human suffering worldwide" by analyzing critical needs in the world and relaying them to local churches who would in turn provide monetary assistance.
 From the outset, the agency promoted ecumenical partnership with other denominational relief efforts.

 At the 1972 General Conference the name was changed to UMCOR and was legislated as a permanent entity under the auspices of the United Methodist Church's General Board of Global Ministries (GBGM).
 As UMCOR grew, the committee began to see the need to streamline its outreach efforts.
 The five areas of relief were created to encourage a more efficient distribution of aid.